 7 Start a website

 Another great benefit to having your own website is that you can monetize it any way you want.
-You can create your own products, add affiliate links, have ads, the possibilities are endless!
-You have more control of how much you earn.
+You can create your own products, add affiliate links, and have ads, the possibilities are endless!
+You have more control over how much you earn.

 9 You gotta pay to play